For general questions or comments about KMyMoney, there is a users' mailing

 Eli Goldberg wrote the canonical Bug-Writing Guideline, available at http://issues.apache.org/bugwritinghelp.html.
 Generally, you'll be well-served by following these guidelines:

 Include your system information.
-The → menu choice will fill this in automatically, but if you would prefer not to use this interface, we will need to know the version of KMyMoney you're running, the version of KDE, the name and version of your distribution, and the version of your kernel.
+The → menu choice will fill this in automatically, but if you would prefer not to use this interface, there are several items you need to include in the report.
+We will need to know what operating system you are using (Linux®, Mac® OS, or Windows®), the version of KDE and the version of KMyMoney you're running, and either the version of Mac® OS or Windows® or the name and version of your Linux® distribution and the version of your kernel.

 Include a backtrace for crashes.
 The backtrace is often the single most useful piece of information in solving crashes.